A Blockchain App Architecture

 In this context, the "consensus" establishes a canonical set of well-ordered blocks containing well-ordered transactions.
 All nodes agree that the canonical set is the only relevant set of all finalized transactions.
 There is only one correct interpretation of the canonical transaction set at any given transaction execution or any block height due to the state machine's determinism.

 This state machine definition is silent on the processes that confirm and propagate transactions.
-Tendermint is agnostic to the interpretation of the blocks it organizes.
+CometBFT is agnostic to the interpretation of the blocks it organizes.
 The Tendermint consensus establishes the ordered set of transactions.
 The nodes then reach consensus about the state of the application.

 # Additional details